atemkeng/Windowing-Functions/FinalData/Data-VLA/Data-1.4GHz-Observation/Data-snapshops/ReadMe.txt

 We have simulated a hi-resolution dataset at 1.4GHz sampled at each 1s over a duration of 6min40s. see below the configuration:

-start Frequency or centre frequency = 1.4 MHz
+start Frequency or centre frequency = 1.4 GHz

 step frequency or channels width of this hires dataset = 83400Hz